xcsf-dev/xcsf/python/README.md

 }
 ```

-### Maxpooling Layers
+### Max-pooling Layers

-Maxpooling layers require image inputs and produce image outputs.
+Max-pooling layers require image inputs and produce image outputs.
 If used as
 the first layer, the width, height, and number of channels must be specified.

 ```python